mtdamert/paws-data-pipeline/documentation/NARRATIVE.md

 1. Stores raw data from files uploaded in R1
 2. Stores processed data to be used in subsequent requirements in the following tables 2.1 Processed tables for all files in R1
-    2.2 A Master Table to be used in R3, with PAWS Data Pipeline (PDP) identifiers and tags to quickly identify entries as ambiguous or unambiguous
+    2.2 A Matches Table to be used in R3, with PAWS Data Pipeline (PDP) identifiers and tags to quickly identify entries as ambiguous or unambiguous
-    2.3 A Master Log (?) for all PAWS Staff resolution actions
+    2.3 A Matches Log (?) for all PAWS Staff resolution actions
 3. Survives container restart

 TODO: